vvarik/32drugs/README.md

 3. Once more, now with [data](doc/tasks/03_dat.csv) from three days.
     Expected [output](doc/tasks/03_out.pdf).
-You will encounter an issue because there were two biological replicates on that day.
+You will encounter an issue because there were two biological replicates on third day.
 There are multiple ways to overcome this, but for now, I recommend to solve by using `group` parameter of `aes`
     e.g. `ggplot(aes(..., group = Plt))`.